foxglove/schemas/python/foxglove-schemas-flatbuffer/README.md

 ## Usage

-Import types from the `foxglove` module as follows:
+Import types from the `foxglove_schemas_flatbuffer` module as follows:

 ```py
 import flatbuffers